Employee Development

 It’s the values that everyone shares

 Whether it’s communication, leadership, or ways of working, the team culture is about values.
-These values make up the foundation of how the team works together.
+These team values examples make up the foundation of how the team works together.

 • One team may value efficiency or productivity as core to their performance.